 In the United States, accreditation can be either national or regional.
 National accreditation usually applies to vocational courses, technical programs, and for-profit schools.
 Regional accreditation, held by 85% of colleges, recognizes academically oriented, nonprofit schools.
 Many employers prefer credentials from regionally accredited schools.
 If you plan to apply your credits to a degree program later on, you should consider attending a regionally accredited college.

 The American National Standards Institute Certificate Accreditation Program reviews technical schools that do not have degree-granting authority.
-You can also look for online technology certificate programs offered by institutions that hold accreditation from organizations such as the Accreditation Board for Engineering and Technology.
+You can also look for technology certificate programs offered by institutions that hold accreditation from organizations such as the Accreditation Board for Engineering and Technology.

 Technology Certificate Program Admissions

-Both on-campus and online technology certificate programs require similar processes.
+Both on-campus and technology certificate programs require similar processes.
 Candidates fill out and submit applications with personal and contact information.
 Schools may request academic transcripts and other types of documentation.
 Admissions counselors then review the application materials and make admissions decisions based on whether the applicant's profile meets internal standards.
 These counselors also evaluate the likelihood that the student will succeed in his or her studies.

 A common misconception states that applicants have an easier time getting accepted to online programs than on-campus programs.
 Because online learning takes place over the internet, highly reputable schools often attract applications from local, out-of-state, and out-of-country candidates.
 This often makes the application process more competitive.
 Learners should not make the mistake of assuming online programs are easier to get into.